gecio/gecio.github.io/docs/_imke/gettingstarted/index.en.md

 we call our Cluster `first-system` and select the desired Kubernetes version:
 ![Add Cluster Step 2](add_step2.png)

-For occassional SSH access to worker nodes, we need can optionally deploy an SSH Key.
+For occasional SSH access to worker nodes, we need can optionally deploy an SSH Key.
 To add an SSH-Key, we click on `Add SSH key`:
 ![Add Cluster Step 2.2](add_step2_2.png)